 Brentwood

 § This page gives an overview of the Brentwood local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Brentwood, in south Essex, blends suburban living with historic and natural features.
 The town centre offers shopping, restaurants, and cultural amenities, while its heritage is reflected in Brentwood Cathedral and nearby historic buildings.
 Villages such as Ingatestone, Shenfield, and Herongate provide a mix of rural charm and commuter convenience.
 The area is surrounded by countryside, woodlands, and parks, with Thorndon Country Park and Weald Country Park offering green spaces for walking and wildlife.
 Proximity to London and good transport links make Brentwood both a commuter hub and a district rich in heritage and outdoor leisure opportunities.

-The administrative boundary of Brentwood can be viewed on OpenStreetMap: District Boundary of Brentwood.
+The administrative boundary of Brentwood can also be viewed on OpenStreetMap: District Boundary of Brentwood.

 Key Facts about Brentwood